jay2142/kaldi/egs/voxceleb/README.txt

 These can all be installed with pip.

 Executables to test the code:
-voxceleb/v2_jay2142/decode_final.sh runs the final decoding stage.
+All important scripts are in the voxceleb/v2_jay2142 directory. decode_final.sh runs the final decoding stage.
 Specifically, it uses the PLDA model to make predictions about the test x-vectors, and evaluates the accuracy of these predictions.
 I have included a barebones data directory and a small exp directory so that the script can find the files it needs.
-This script can be run by calling:
+This script can be run by calling ./decode_final.sh from within the v2_jay2142 directory.

-./decode_final.sh
+Main scripts that run everything:
+All important scripts are in the voxceleb/v2_jay2142 directory. prep_final.sh computes the MHEC and MFCC features.
+The MHEC computation takes place in the background using nohup.
+The consequence of this is that computation continues even after the prep_final.sh script exits.
+Hence, we must wait until "ps -ef | grep make_mhec" returns nothing before proceeding to the next script.
+This takes about 8 hours with 64 CPUs.

+run_final.sh combines that MHEC and MFCC features and runs the rest of the procedure.
+Specifically, it performs PCA, does more preprocessing, trains the DNN, extracts x-vectors, learns a PLDA model, and computes results.